survivejs/webpack-book/manuscript/loading/04_javascript.md

 {pagebreak}

-It's possible to pass the webpack environment to Babel with a tweak like this:
+It's possible to pass the webpack environment to Babel with a tweak:

 **webpack.config.js**